Sir William Turner’s Hospital, founded 1676

 As he approached retirement, Sir William Turner founded his almshouses on the family estates at Kirkleatham.
 Officially known as Sir William Turner’s Hospital it was never a medical establishment.
 The word ‘hospital’ is used in the old-fashioned sense, meaning a place offering hospitality.
 That hospitality was in the form of free accommodation for 10 elderly men, 10 elderly women and up to 20 orphaned boys and girls.

 The almshouses are now listed a Grade 1 Listed historic building due to the quality of its building and its historic connections.

 At the centre of the building, beneath the domed tower stands the chapel, virtually unaltered since it was remodelled in 1742.
-The stained glass window is of national importance having been painted by Thomas Price in the 1740s.
-Price’s other surviving windows include those at Westminster Abbey and several of the churches in the City of London.
+The stained glass windows are of national importance having been painted by Thomas Price in the 1740s.
+Price’s other surviving windows include several at Westminster Abbey and a number of the churches in the City of London.

 On display in the chapel are several interesting artefacts including the life-size death mask of Sir William Turner, the original letters patent granted by King Charles II to Sir William Turner and a copy of Mary Beale’s full-length portrait of Sir William dating from the 1660s.

 The east wing, on the left as you enter, originally housed the elderly women and the schoolgirls.
 The women each had a ground floor cottage and the first floor provided a classroom, museum and library for the girls.
 The men and boys were similarly accommodated in the west wing.
 Statues set in niches at first floor level near the entrance to the courtyard indicate where the men and women were accommodated.